Bicycle Parking Program

 On-Street Bicycle Parking Corrals

-Because of limited sidewalk space available for bicycle parking, especially in dense business districts, combined with competing sidewalk uses such as accommodating increased pedestrian travel and sidewalk cafés, Cambridge utilizes on-street parking spaces for bicycle parking stalls.
-Each stall fits in one vehicle parking spot and provides parking for 12 bicycles.
-Stalls are placed at high-demand locations for the warmer months and are stored during winter.
-A small number of stalls remain during the winter months at particularly high demand locations.
+Because of limited sidewalk space available for bicycle parking, especially in dense business districts, combined with competing sidewalk uses such as accommodating increased pedestrian travel and sidewalk cafés, Cambridge utilizes on-street parking spaces for bicycle parking corrals.
+Each corral fits in one vehicle parking spot and provides parking for 12 bicycles.
+Corrals are placed at high-demand locations for the warmer months and are stored during winter.
+A small number of corrals remain during the winter months at particularly high demand locations.